-Figure 16.
-Fast Scan, Byte-by-Byte Mode (Gapped DCLK)
+Figure 17.
+Fast Scan, Normal Mode (Gapped DCLK)

 Fast Scan Mode (continued)

 Write All Channels

 The write all channels command causes all four channels to be loaded with the same coefficients with a single data transfer from the master controller.
 This allows for a faster initialization of the device after a powerup.
 This command should be used with caution since it affects all four channels.
 The normal memory write and read commands affect only one channel.